markwcodes/markwcodes/README.md

 # 💻🦜 Mark Wilson

 I specialise in software development and have a strong background in DevOps, and Cybersecurity.
-With over five years of professional experience in IT, my career journey has taken me from Education to the FinTech industry.
+With over six years of professional experience in IT, my career journey has taken me from Education to the FinTech industry.

 Having recently relocated from Brisbane to Melbourne, I quickly became a part of the thriving local tech community.
 I currently play a co-organiser role at [K8SUG](https://au.linkedin.com/company/k8sug), contributing to the wider adoption of Kubernetes in Australia.